d12frosted/elpa-mirror/gnu/llm-readme.txt

     asynchronously. `vector-callback' is called with the vector embedding, and, in case of error, `error-callback' is called with the same arguments as in `llm-chat-async'.
+  • `llm-count-tokens provider string': Count how many tokens are in `string'.
+This may theoretically vary by `provider' but typically is always about the same.
+This gives an estimate only.

+    And the following helper functions:
+    • `llm-make-simple-chat-prompt text': For the common case of just wanting a simple text prompt without the richness that `llm-chat-prompt' struct provides, use this to turn a string into a `llm-chat-prompt' that can be passed to the main functions above.
+    • `llm-chat-prompt-to-text prompt': Somewhat opposite of the above, from a prompt, return a string representation.
+This is not usually suitable for passing to LLMs, but for debugging purposes.
+    • `llm-chat-streaming-to-point provider prompt buffer point finish-callback': Same basic arguments as `llm-chat-streaming', but will stream to `point' in `buffer'.

 5 Contributions